JulianWard147/Del-4a-Git-Merge-Conflict-and-gitignore/README.md

 #### Instructions

+0. Step zero, before you move on too far, Slack Julian your githup profile so he can invite you as a collaborator.
+You'll need him to do that before step 9.

-1. Step one, clone this repo!
-Don't fork it, just clone it.
+1. Step one, clone this repo.
+Don't fork it!
+Just clone it.

     >git clone https://github.com/JulianWard147/Del-4a-Git-Merge-Conflict-and-gitignore